UnitedHealthcare Community Plan provides benefits and service to members, including:

 - Extended care team including primary care provider (PCP), pharmacist, medical and behavioral director, and peer specialist.

-- Field-based interventions engage members, connecting them to needed resources, care and services.
+- Options that engage members, connecting them to needed resources, care and services.

 - Individualized and multidisciplinary care plan.

 - Assistance with appointments with PCP and coordinating appointments.
 The Clinical Health Advocate (CHA) refers members to an RN, Behavioral Health Advocate (BHA) or other specialists as required for complex needs.

 - Education and support with complex conditions.

 - Tools for helping members engage with providers, such as appointment reminders and help with transportation.

 - Foundation to build trust and relationships with hard- to-engage members.

 The goals of the WPC program are to: